TomPace101/nanopore_diffusion/notes.md

 _TODO_ set up as a validation test (see above)

-# ill-sleep (and debug of the PNP-reaction solver)
+# ill-sleep (and debug of the PNP-reaction simulator)

 _TODO_ compute integrated total charge for each step For problems with reactions or neumann BCs on the species this might not be conserved,